Created: March 25, 2026

 MCP server vs swarm-server

 The Rust apps/swarm-server daemon is a separate desktop/mobile control plane.
-It serves swarm-ui over a local Unix socket, exposes HTTPS/WSS on port 5444 for paired iOS/iPadOS clients, manages PTYs, and reads the same swarm.db.
+It serves swarm-ui over a local Unix socket, exposes HTTPS/WSS on port 5444 for paired clients, manages PTYs, and reads the same swarm.db.
 It is not required for the basic MCP setup above.
+The current apps/swarm-ios workstream is Herdr-bridge first so Herdr remains the universal PTY owner; swarm-server remains useful reference material and the daemon for swarm-ui.
 See docs/swarm-server.md.

 How it works